Pyrocene: life on a blazing planet

 Dawn of a green planet

 During the Silurian period, vegetation colonized the land.
 Later, during the Carboniferous (ca. 350 to 300 million years ago), giant, dense forests had developed; the Earth had become a green planet.
-Because of all the photosynthesis, the oxygen concentration had risen to 35%, much higher than today.
-All the ingredients for wildfires were present: lots of green and lots of oxygen.
+Because of the photosynthesis on a massive scale, the oxygen concentration had risen to 35%, much higher than today.
+All the ingredients for wildfires were present: lots of green and lots of oxygen, waiting for lighning to strike.

-Devastating forest fires sometimes raged across the continents, ignited by lightning strikes.
-The charred remains of life were buried under sediment in many places, forming thick coal seams that we've been using as fuel since the Industrial Revolution and are still using today.
+When it struck, devastating forest fires raged across the continents.
+The charred remains of life were buried under sediment, forming thick coal seams that we've been using as fuel since the Industrial Revolution and are still using today.
 But life was persistent and the greenery kept coming back.
 Meanwhile, as a result of the huge biomass, lots of carbon dioxide was drawn from the air.
 All these profound changes eventually led to an ice age and an extinction wave at the end of the Carboniferous.

 Amazing fire